Porcini Garlic Compound Butter adds rich flavour to grilled meats & vegetables, or simply enjoy spread on warm bread.

-This Porcini & Garlic Compound Butter recipe is part of a series on butter, one of our favourite pantry staples, following on from How to Store Butter, and this simple Whipped Butter.
+This porcini and garlic compound butter recipe is part of a series on butter, one of our favourite pantry staples, following on from how to store butter, and this simple whipped butter.

-It is one of our favourite ways to add extra layers of strong flavours to a dish, making it perfect as a garnish, a spread, or as an add-in for many sauces, soups and stews.
+Compound butters are one of our favourite ways to add extra layers of strong flavours to a dish, perfect as a garnish, spread, or an add-in for sauces, soups and stews.

 Jump to: